rahulhaque/laravel-filepond/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)
 [![Total Downloads](https://img.shields.io/packagist/dt/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)

-A straight forward backend support for Laravel application to work with [FilePond](https://pqina.nl/filepond/) file upload javascript library.
+Straight forward backend support for Laravel application to work with [FilePond](https://pqina.nl/filepond/) file upload javascript library.
 This package takes care of all the heavy lifting behind the scenes - managing temporary storage, validation and cleanup, so you can focus on building great user experiences instead of worrying about upload handling.
 This package keeps tracks of all the uploaded files and provides an easier interface for the developers to interact with them.

 **Key Features**